-Please refer to the CAT's Educational and Offsite Policy.
 We aim to recover the cost of all school visits by asking parents to make a voluntary contribution towards the cost of transport and entrance fees.
-In line with our equal opportunities policy, no pupil will be excluded from a school visit for reasons of restricted finances.
-In those instances where voluntary contribution falls below the actual cost of the school visit, the viability of the visit will be evaluated with options including cancellation at the Head teacher /EVC's discretion.
-The financial element of each school visit is an additional factor that must be approved by the Head teacher/EVC in advance of each school visit.
+In line with equal opportunities, no pupil will be excluded from a school visit for reasons of restricted finances.
+In those instances where voluntary contribution falls below the actual cost of the school visit, the viability of the visit will be evaluated with options including cancellation at the Executive Head's discretion.
+The financial element of each school visit is an additional factor that must be approved by the Executive Head in advance of each school visit.